-General Services Charge: Residents pay this charge for the general services supplied or made available to residents in the village, which may include management and administration, gardening and general maintenance and other services or facilities for recreation and entertainment described at 7.1.
+General Services Charge: Residents pay this charge for the general services supplied or made available to residents in the village, which may include management and administration,

 Maintenance Reserve Fund contribution: Residents pay this charge for maintaining and repairing (but not replacing) the village's capital items e.g. communal facilities, swimming pool.
 This fund may or may not cover maintaining or repairing items in your unit, depending on the terms of your residence contract.